Search⌘ K

 Design approach

-We are going to design this parking lot system using the bottom-up design approach.
+We will design this parking lot system using a bottom-up design approach.
 For this purpose, we will follow the steps below:

 Design pattern

-During an interview, it is always a good practice to discuss the design patterns that a parking lot system falls under.
+During an interview, discussing the design patterns that a parking lot system falls under is always a good practice.
 Stating the design patterns gives the interviewer a positive impression and shows that the interviewee is well-versed in the advanced concepts of object-oriented design.

 Try to answer the following question.
 If you are not familiar with design patterns, don’t worry!
-You can learn about them by asking questions like, “Define design patterns.”
+You can learn about them by asking, “Define design patterns.”

-Which design pattern(s) should be used for solving the problem of managing a parking lot efficiently?
+Which design pattern(s) should be used to solve the problem of efficiently managing a parking lot?
 Explain your choice(s).

 Let’s explore the requirements of the parking lot system in the next lesson.